RobotComponents/RobotComponents-Documentation/docs/Code Generation/Declarative Actions/Zone Data.md

 ## **Input Parameters**

 **Name (N):** The zone data variable name.
-Each zone data name needs to be unique.
+Each zone data name needs to be unique or empty.
 The first letter shouldn’t be a number.
 Don’t use special characters.
 The variables names will be updated based on the list or datatree structure this component generates.

 **Fine Point (FP):** A boolean that defines whether the movement is to terminate as a stop point (fine point) or as a fly-by point.